HulyaMartli/8-PD-CSS-GoogleClone/README.md

 ## Google Clone

-This is a page I created for [Task 3](https://app.patika.dev/courses/css/cssodev3) in the CSS course as part of the Beginner Frontend Web Development Path in [patika.dev](https://patika.dev/).
+This is the clone og Google Home Page (2022/12) I created for [Task 3](https://app.patika.dev/courses/css/cssodev3) in the CSS course as part of the Beginner Frontend Web Development Path in [patika.dev](https://patika.dev/).

 ## Preview